StSav012/psk_viewer/README.md

 The source code will get updated every time the application starts unless you manually delete `updater.py` file.

 ### Launching the application
+After the installation via `pip` or another package manager, an executable named `psk_viewer` should be available in the environment.
+That's all.

+Otherwise, there's more to do.

-File called `main.py` should be fed to Python executable.
+A file called `main.py` should be fed to Python executable.

 If the file associations set so, the opening of the file should lead to executing the code.
 Ugly and unsafe.